valeriansaliou/sonic/README.md

 * **Search query typos are corrected** if there are not enough exact-match results for a given word in a search query, Sonic tries to correct the word and tries against alternate words.
 You're allowed to make mistakes when searching.
 * **Insert and remove items in the index**; index-altering operations are light and can be committed to the server while it is running.
 A background tasker handles the job of consolidating the index so that the entries you have pushed or popped are quickly made available for search.
 * **Auto-complete any word** in real-time via the suggest operation.
 This helps build a snappy word suggestion feature in your end-user search interface.
-* **Full Unicode compatibility** on 80+ most spoken languages in the world.
-Sonic removes useless stop words from any text (eg. 'the' in English), after guessing the text language.
-This ensures any searched or ingested text is clean before it hits the index; [see languages](https://github.com/valeriansaliou/sonic#which-text-languages-are-supported).
+* **Full Unicode compatibility** through Charabia's script-aware segmentation and language detection.
+All terms, including common words, remain searchable; [see languages](https://github.com/valeriansaliou/sonic#which-text-languages-are-supported).
 * **Simple protocol (Sonic Channel)**, that let you search your index, manage data ingestion (push in the index, pop from the index, flush a collection, flush a bucket, etc.) and perform administrative actions.
 Sonic Channel was designed to be lightweight on resources and simple to integrate with; [read protocol specification](https://github.com/valeriansaliou/sonic/blob/master/PROTOCOL.md).
 * **Easy-to-use libraries**, that let you connect to Sonic from your apps; [see libraries](https://github.com/valeriansaliou/sonic#-sonic-channel-libraries).